-Meister Eckhart (1260 – 1328) was a Catholic German theologian, philosopher, and mystic.
+Meister Eckhart (1260 – 1328) was a Catholic German theologian, philosopher, author, and mystic.
 Eckhart came into prominence during the Avignon Papacy, at a time of increased tensions between the Franciscan Order and Eckhart’s Dominican Order of Preachers.
 He once stated that, “Theologians may quarrel, but the mystics of the world speak the same language.”
 In later life, Eckhart was accused of heresy, brought up before the local Franciscan-led Inquisition, and tried as a heretic by Pope John XXII.

 Eckhart described one of his mystical experiences as follows: